relari-ai/continuous-eval/docs/src/content/docs/getting-started/Introduction.md

 ## Why another eval package?

 Good LLM evaluation should help you reliably identify weaknesses in the pipeline, inform what actions to take, and accelerate your development from prototype to production.

-However, LLM evalulation today remains challenging because:
+As AI developers, we always wanted to put LLM Evaluation as part of our CI/CD pipeline just like any other part of software, but today it remains challenging because:

 **Human evaluation is trustworthy but not scalable**
 - Eyeballing can only be done on a small dataset, and it has to be repeated for any pipeline update